HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

 #         asyncio.run(get_gemini_answer(user_input))

 #     st.rerun() # Rerun to update UI

-8. Conclusion
-This interactive walkthrough demonstrates the modular design and key functionalities of the Smart Classroom Assistant.
+8. ConclusionThis interactive walkthrough demonstrates the modular design and key functionalities of the Smart Classroom Assistant.
 By combining local, optimized AI models with powerful cloud services and an intuitive Streamlit interface, the project delivers a versatile tool for enhancing educational experiences.
 The structured approach allows for easy understanding, maintenance, and future expansion.